Miklosh/camel-workout/project1/README.md

 - change file name
 - change file content

+ASSIGNMENT FOR 11.09.2015
+ - xml to csv transformer
+ - transformer with help with beans
+ - parralel execution

 log other attributes

 passing objects through rout - (un)marshaling - converting objects form one type to another - modyfing bodies of complex types in runtime